-Dividends from UK companies, unit trusts and OEICs are tax-free up to your dividend allowance of £1,000 in 2023/24 (£500 in 2024/25), regardless of your personal tax rate.
+Dividends from UK companies, unit trusts and OEICs are tax-free up to your dividend allowance of £500 in 2024/25 (and 2025/26), regardless of your personal tax rate.
 Beyond the allowance, rates are as shown in the table below.